-- US citizenship or eligible non-citizen. - Enrollment in a degree or certificate program. - Satisfactory status in Title IV Program. - Justified financial need (Except for unsubsidized Stafford Loans).
+- US citizenship or eligible non-citizen.

+- Enrollment in a degree or certificate program.

+- Not in default status in Title IV Program.

+- Justified financial need.

 Financial need is determined by the difference between the cost of education and the amount of aid that parents and student can contribute and the economical resources and aids that the students receives from the institution.
 The amount which a student may receive is determined according to student's financial need and fund availability.
-In order to be considered for all financial aid programs, students must complete and submit once every academic year the Application for Federal Student Aid, the Institutional Application Form and all other required documents.
+In order to be considered for all financial aid programs, students must complete and submit once every academic year the Application for Federal Student Aid and all other required documents.